RWS/dxa-flexible-campaign-content/README.md

 		    <h1>Think layer on layer to achieve the triple denim look</h1>
 		</div>
 	```
-* At upload of the campaign ZIP all editable content are extracted as rich text fields into SDL Web.
+* At upload of the campaign ZIP all editable content are extracted as rich text fields into SDL Tridion Sites.
 These fields can then be modified and localized.
 * The digital agency can also mark certain images so they can be managed by the CMS using the attribute 'data-image-name'.

   ```